adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/README.md

 # Batch Pipeline using Apache Beam (Under Construction)
 This is one of the part of **Introduction to Apache Beam using Python** Repository.
 Here we will try to learn basics of Apache Beam to create **Batch** pipelines.
 We will learn step by step how to create a batch pipeline using [German Credit Risk](https://www.kaggle.com/uciml/german-credit).
-The complete process is divided into 3 parts
+The complete process is divided into 5 parts:

 1. **Reading the data**
 2. **Parsing the data**